Vatavuk/verano-http/README.md

 ```

 #### Assertions
-We can make assertions on received response like this:
+We can make assertions on received responses like this:
 ```java
 new Response(
     new ApacheWire("http://google.com"),